yazeex/Restaurant-System/README.md

 - After selecting the version, click the "Download" button next to it.

 4.Choose the download method:
--click on the link "No thanks, just start my download" at the bottom of the page.
+- click on the link "No thanks, just start my download" at the bottom of the page.